CiprianOpreaPrestimedia/PDFMerger/README.md

 # PDFMerger for PHP (version 5.3 to 7.2)

-PDFMerger Forked from myokyawhtun/PDFMerger
+PDFMerger forked from myokyawhtun/PDFMerger

 New features:
 * PSR-4 support
 * Namespaces support
-* Possibility to print header and/or footer on the merged pdf.
+* Possibility to print header and/or footer on the merged pdf

 ## PHP 7 Compatible